RobinBressan/json-git/README.md

 # json-git

-A pure JS local Git to versionnize any JSON.
+A pure JS local Git to versionize any JSON.

 ## Installation